 Add custom statuses

 You may want the names of your custom statuses to map to the statuses used in other third-party tools (like your bug tracking system).
 This is particularly valuable if you have integrated Aha! with a third-party tool.

 Choose status categories

 When you add a new status or edit an existing status, you will be able to choose the status category that best matches.
 You can have multiple custom statuses that have the same status category.
 For example, Design and Development statuses might both be part of the In progress status category.
-If the status does not match one of the category options – leave it blank.
+If the status does not match one of the category options, leave it blank.

 There are some considerations when choosing status categories for ideas:

-- When a user adds a new idea, the idea defaults to the first status (in order from top to bottom — you can drag statuses to reorder) that has not been assigned to a status category.
+- When a user adds a new idea, the idea defaults to the first status that has not been assigned to a status category.
+These appear in order from top to bottom — you can drag statuses to reorder.

 - Promoting an idea to a feature will automatically change the idea status to the first custom status in the status category In progress.